edgio-docs/edgio-docs/guides/logs.md

 ## Access Logs

-XDN [Enterprise tier](https://www.moovweb.com/pricing) customers can receive streaming access logs that capture information about each request served by the XDN.
+XDN [Enterprise tier](https://www.moovweb.com/pricing) customers can receive streaming access logs that capture information about each request served by {{ PRODUCT_NAME }}.
 To do so refer to the "Access Logs" tab:

 ![access](/images/logs/access.png)